Notice of Data Security Incident

 Placing a Fraud Alert on Your Credit File.

-We recommend that you place an initial 1-year “fraud alert” on your credit files, at no charge.
+You can place an initial 1-year “fraud alert” on your credit files, at no charge.
 An initial fraud alert is free and will stay on your credit file for at least twelve months.
 The alert informs creditors of possible fraudulent activity within your report and requests that the creditor contact you before establishing any accounts in your name.
 To place a fraud alert, call any one of the three major credit bureaus at the numbers listed below.
 As soon as one credit bureau confirms your fraud alert, they will notify the others.
-Additional information is available at https://www.equifax.com/personal/credit-report-services/credit-fraud-alerts/
+Additional information is available at https://www.equifax.com/personal/credit-report-services/credit-fraud-alerts/.

 Equifax